A large family from Fellheim in the Allgäu

 Munich City Archive, DE-1992-NL-ROS-0472-27

-In 1882, Jacques married the 25-year-old Emma Guggenheimer.
+In 1882, Jacques marries 25-year-old Emma Guggenheimer.
 The bride comes from a respected Munich family.
 Daughter Theodora is born in 1884, son Erwin in 1889.

 Munich - centre of the art and antiques trade